clemsos/writings/_quora/2018-08-28-Whats-your-reaction-when-you-visit-China-eating-at-restaurants-there-and-find-out-none-of-the-dishes-are-the-typical-Chinese-food-you-get-here-in-America.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What\'s your reaction when you visit China, eating at restaurants there and find out none of the dishes are the typical Chinese food you get here in America? - Quora
+    What\'s your reaction when you visit China, eating at restaurants there and find out none of the dishes are the typical Chinese food you get here in America? - Quora
 ---